sanjaynagi/rna-seq-pop/README.md

 * Allele balance reports of pre-specified loci of choice.
 * Variant calling with freebayes, and a gene-based Fst and Population branch statistic (PBS) analysis.
 * Differential SNP testing with the R package 'kissDE', which accounts for allele-specific expression.
 * Enrichment analyses and Venn diagrams.
-(To be implemented)

 The workflow is still in construction, and not yet ready for release.